Live Art Research & Documentation

 Spectaclism

-This isn’t just about preserving the past.
-An archive of photos and fading memories and half-remembered conversations I probably should have walked away from earlier.
-It’s about using this work, this practice, as proof that what we’ve got isn’t the only option.
+This isn’t some nostalgia trip.
+This isn’t an archive of yellowing photos and half-dead memories and conversations I should’ve walked out of about six drinks earlier.
+This is about USING this stuff, this practice, this whatever-the-hell-it-is, as living breathing evidence that what we’ve got handed to us isn’t the only deal on the table.

-That the way things are isn’t the way things have to be.
-It’s about proving there are other ways to live, other ways to be — ways I maybe just haven’t had the imagination or the guts to reach for yet.
+That the way things are is not, repeat, NOT, the way things have to be.
+It’s about proving, with my own two hands and whatever’s left of my nerve, that there are other ways to live.
+Other ways to be.
+Ways I maybe haven’t had the imagination or the plain dumb guts to reach for yet.
+But I’m reaching.
+I’m still reaching.

 01